Improving the Targeting of Preventive Health Subsidies through Vouchers in Western Kenya

 Take-up: While nearly every participant accepted the free solution, only 52 percent of participants purchased a bottle at the subsidized rate, and few purchased more than one (one bottle lasts the average household about a month).
 Take-up among participants who received vouchers was higher: 85 percent of households redeemed at least one voucher, with 40 percent of all monthly vouchers redeemed.

 Usage: Charging a fee for chlorine solution was prohibitive to many households who would have otherwise used the treatment.
 At the time of the follow-up survey, only 12 percent of households in the cost-sharing group had chlorine in their water, compared to 34 percent in the free distribution group.
 However, there was no difference in usage between households who received chlorine for free and households who received vouchers.
 This suggests that the inconvenience of safekeeping and redeeming vouchers did not screen out many households who would have used chlorine solution if given it directly, and that the households who did not redeem vouchers likely would not have used the chlorine under free delivery.

 In addition, free distribution through vouchers may be more likely to reach the target population.
-Poorer households were more likely to redeem vouchers, while wealthier households were more likely to purchase chlorine under cost-sharing.
-To the extent that poorer households are at greater risk of diarrheal disease, the use of vouchers may lead to greater health improvements than cost-sharing.
+Lower-income households were more likely to redeem vouchers, while wealthier households were more likely to purchase chlorine under cost-sharing.
+To the extent that lower-income households are at greater risk of diarrheal disease, the use of vouchers may lead to greater health improvements than cost-sharing.

 Together, these results suggest that free provision via vouchers screened out 88 percent of households who would accept but not use the product when given for free by health professionals, while excluding few households who would use the product but were unwilling or unable to pay for it.
 Combining free provision with a voucher mechanism therefore achieves most of the benefits of free treatment, while eliminating most of the potential wastage.